gennyble/fluffy-parakeet/README.md

 17:20
 Heck!
 I slept forever and getting up is hard.
 I have half the compo to get this playable.
 Lots to do, lots to do~

+19:28
+Oooooooh.
+Compo rules say "You’re free to start with any base-code you may have."
+Fucking, hell yeah.
+I was doing it anyway, really.